The Safest and Most Dangerous Places in Fall City, WA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Fall City is $404 per year, which is $60 less than the national average and $207 less than Washington's state average.
-Below we compare cities similar to Fall City:
+The overall cost of crime per resident in Fall City is $404 per year, which is $60 less than the national average and $207 less than Washington's state average.
+The comparison below uses cities similar to Fall City:

 • In Concrete, WA, crime costs $1,390 per person, which is $986 more than in Fall City.